XPRNetwork/ts-smart-contract-docs/src/client-sdks/react-native.md

 #### Login

 Using the return value from the default call, call the `login` method with the `chainId`, `endpoints`, the `requestAccount` and the `getReturnUrl` function.
-The `getRetunUrl` function returns the url scheme of the app that the user will be redirected to after an interaction with the Proton App.
+The `getRetunUrl` function returns the url scheme of the app that the user will be redirected to after an interaction with the WebAuth App.
 Default call will return the user session (`LinkSession`) and a link (`ProtonLink`).

 ```ts
 login = async () => {